 Australian Catholic University (ACU)

-(26 Brunswick Street, Fitzroy, (Victoria), Australia
+Art Space, 26 Brunswick Street, Fitzroy, 3065, (Victoria), Australia

 See the ArtSpace on Google maps >>

-From the very beginning icon painting is taught and practiced in a focused and concentrated way without distractions such as conversation or music.
-This enables the icon to evolve at a slow pace enabling us to live and understand each step deep in our being; this is done best in a tranquil and silent environment.
+Drawing and painting are always taught and practised in a focused and concentrated way without any distractions such as conversation or music.
+This enables the icon to evolve at a slow pace, enabling us to live and understand each step deep in our being; this is achieved most effectively in a quiet and silent environment.

 The payment options:

 The full cost of both sessions of Extended Icon Painting Workshop is 1600 Australian dollars, or 800 for just one session (we keep it the same as the last year for one session - 550 US dollars), it covers teaching and necessary tools and materials provided.